emako/json2xlsx/pack/README.md

 # JSONToXLSX

-A useful program for editing an XLSX file instead of using local JSON files.
+Editing vue-i18n locale files in XLSX, a  useful program for editing an XLSX file instead of using local JSON files.

 Supports conversion between JSON and XLSX, both ways.